 POLICY NO. 1 DISRUPT THE EXISTING NARRATIVES

-Vinyl wall text installation and appliqué flag responding to The Agency of Visible Womxn call out - If Southend-on-Sea had a policy for the arts, what would you want it to include?
+Site-specific vinyl wall text installation and appliqué flag responding to The Agency of Visible Womxn call out - If Southend-on-Sea had a policy for the arts, what would you want it to include?

-The concept for this wall text installation originates from my four-month residency Black Girl Essex at Firstsite gallery over the summer of 2019.
+The concept for this vinyl wall text installation originates from my four-month residency Black Girl Essex at Firstsite gallery over the summer of 2019.
 By naming the residency Black Girl Essex, I wanted to play with the stereotype of the ‘Essex Girl’, which as we know characterises women from Essex as unintelligent, promiscuous, and materialistic.
-However, as this is a historically white stereotype, the idea of prefixing Essex with 'black' seemed like a radical declaration that I felt compelled to analyse and explore, especially as I had been living in the county for two decades.
+However, as this is a historically white stereotype, the idea of prefixing Essex with 'black' seemed like a radical declaration that I felt compelled to unpack and explore; particularly as I had been living in the county for two decades.
 Moreover, I felt it was also necessary to consider this proposition with other black folks in Essex, which the residency allowed me to do.

 The format for the wall text, black font on black, is a continued theme from an ongoing digital text project The Blackness Series (2016 to date), documenting personal and social commentary, and is a reminder about who is visible and who is invisible in our racist society, and so is deliberately visually arduous to read.

 The flag design is a copy of the Flag of Essex (the earliest references of the flag being used to represent the county dates back to the 17th century); it features three white seaxes (short Saxon swords) with gold handles on a red field.
 The new appliqué flag measures 121 x 182 cm and is made using black leather, satin and metallic materials on a black field.

 Black Girl Essex Firstsite residency